sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/3_namespaces.md

 }
 ```

-You'll notice that in both examples, qualifiers on namespace aliases and `using namespace` directives (such as `math::utility`) remain unannotated.
+You'll notice that in both examples, qualifiers these directives (such as `math` qualifier on the `utility` namespace) remain unannotated.
 We will handle these when we look at generic qualifier processing in a later post in this series.

 ## Styling